Skip to main content

 Destination Brisbane Consortium Development

-Destination Brisbane Consortium is owned primarily by Star Entertainment (who hold a 50% stake), as well a unit of Far East Consortium Pty Ltd and Chow Tai Fook Enterprises Ltd. Their plan of development, which was approved by the Queensland government.
-It includes a proposed casino resort for the Queen’s Wharf area, and plans to renew ‘waterfront public areas’ and add a residential area.
+Destination Brisbane Consortium is owned primarily by Star Entertainment (who hold a 50% stake), as well as units of Far East Consortium Pty Ltd and Chow Tai Fook Enterprises Ltd. Their plan of development was approved by the Queensland government.
+It includes a proposed casino resort for the Queen’s Wharf area and plans to renew ‘waterfront public areas’ and add a residential area.

 The move was announced by the government and Star Entertainment.
 The casino operator later filed with the Australian Securities Exchange to further confirm the agreement.
-According to official reports, the Brisbane project is expected to deliver:
+According to official reports, the Brisbane project is expected to deliver the following:

 • More than AU$1 billion (±NZ$1.1 billion) to state coffers.